-- Consider proximity to rail crossings and site traffic when designing access roads to the site. - Consider using existing roads, parking and staging areas, and utility corridors if safe and structurally sound. - Coordinate with interested agencies, Tribes, and stakeholders (WSDOT 2024e) if facility design proposes or requires a change in interstate access or a new interstate access. - Proposed access changes should be considered in the context of statewide and local transportation and land use planning because they can affect local and regional traffic circulation. - Design the facility to comply with applicable FAA regulations, including height and frequency requirements, to avoid or minimize potential safety issues associated with proximity to airports, military bases or training areas, or landing strips. - Coordinate with FAA, military, and civilian airspace personnel to identify and minimize impacts on military and civilian airport and airspace use (FAA 2020). - Consider the impacts of green hydrogen facility siting and design on non-motorized and public transit facilities and routes.
+- Assess potential transportation impacts in coordination with appropriate state and local agencies, and consult land use plans, transportation plans, and other local plans. - Coordinate with agencies, Tribes, and interested parties if facility design proposes a change in interstate access or a new interstate access.
+Consider proposed access changes in the context of statewide and local transportation and land use planning because they can affect local and regional traffic circulation. - Design the facility to comply with applicable FAA regulations, including lighting requirements, to avoid or minimize potential safety issues associated with proximity to airports, military bases or training areas, or landing strips. - Coordinate with FAA and the Department of Defense early to identify and reduce impacts on military and civilian airport and airspace use. - Coordinate with local planning authorities regarding general traffic, public transit routes and stops, school bus routes and stops, and emergency providers and hospitals. - Consider the impacts of facility siting and design on non-motorized and public transit facilities and routes.